March, 2018: Added comments on “seaworthiness,” “seakindliness,” “hull balance” and “deck access.”

 The social aspects of “looping” often don’t get explicit consideration, but they are also important to boat selection.
 Those who place a high value on entertaining guests will have different considerations than those who place a high value on personal privacy and solitude.
 While on the loop, cruisers will meet many other “voyageurs” along the way.
 It’s typical to meet, part ways, and re-meet other cruisers while progressively traveling through interesting and historical places all along the route.
 Even for cruisers who may have traveled many of the geographic locales before, it’s likely that prior travel has not been by boat.
 Thus, the perspective and experience cruisers get from the water will be new and refreshing.
 Loopers will want to go ashore to take advantage of sightseeing and the many social opportunities that will arise along the way.
 Everything about a boat is a compromise.

 People who plan to buy a boat just to “do the loop” already know the cruise will not be an inexpensive adventure.
 Even if the plan is to sell the boat at the conclusion of the cruise, “breaking even” on owning the boat is unlikely.
 There are fixed water depth and air height restrictions along the loop that constrain the physical dimensions of the boat.
 However, even within the physical limits, larger boats will face constraints that smaller boats will not have.
 Navigation in some areas is more difficult for large boats.
-Availability of slips for large or beamy boats can be difficult.
+Availability of slips for large or beamy boats can be limited.
 Shore power availability is sometimes limited.
 Larger boats cost more to insure, operate, dock, maintain and repair.

 A major and important consideration is whether or not over-night guests or family members will be aboard.
 Will guests be traveling with you?
 Will you have grandchildren traveling with you?
 How often and for how long will guests be aboard?
 We have had grandchildren with us, together and separately, for several weeks at a time.
 We have found that to be an amazing, rewarding and uplifting experience… occasionally frustrating… but never dull!
 If frequent visitors are expected, what privacy considerations are important to the boat’s owners?
 What privacy considerations will be important to guests?
 Can male and female siblings co-exist in the same universe, let alone sharing the same head?
 How about younger cousins?
 Can young visitors amuse themselves, or do they require “entertaining?”
 What needs will “mature” guests have?
 If you plan to have minor children aboard when you cross an international boundary, be sure you have a notarized statement from the custodial parents or legal guardians that grants you custody.
 We had a most interesting session with a Canadian Boarder Official on that topic.